hullcss/hullcss-discord-bot/.github/CONTRIBUTING.md

 Admins will look into your commit(s) and may suggest changes.
 If changes do need to be made, do not make a new pull request, instead just commit to your repo and the new changes will appear.

 If no changes need to be made, then your commits will be merged!

-# Security Policy

-If you notice a security vulnerability please do not open an issue or a pull request, instead please contact Kieran on Discord @ Kieran#0891 or the current HullCSS Webmaster under the @Webmaster role